 15. What is the Startup Galway Digest?

 Startup Digest is a global event platform operated by Techstars and supported by Google for Entrepreneurs.
-I co-curate (on voluntary basis) Startup Digest Galway, a Google Calendar of events in Galway for Startups.
+I used to curate (on voluntary basis) Startup Digest Galway, a Google Calendar of events in Galway for Startups.
+Unfortunately, there has been no Galway Digest issues since 2019.

 16. You have not published your prices, do you charge VAT and what are payment terms?